IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ### 2.3.7.
 System modifications

+A modern browser has to be installed in order to play the web version of the game.

-No additional software installations will be required beyond the Godot 4 game engine itself.
+For the standalone version no additional software installations will be required beyond the game itself.

 ### 2.3.8.
 Physical environment

-The game will run inside a modern browser supporting html5, javascript and webGL
+The game will run inside a modern browser supporting html5, javascript and webGL.

 ### 2.3.9.
 Security issues